Tetrakern/fictioneer/INSTALLATION.md

 Fictioneer comes with two menu locations, **Navigation** and **Footer Menu**, located precisely where you would expect.
 You can read up on how to create and add menus in the [official documentation](https://codex.wordpress.org/WordPress_Menu_User_Guide).
 The only thing of note here are the special CSS classes you can assign to menu items for certain effects (whitespace-separated).
 Make sure to enable the additional menu properties under Screen Options at the top.

 On desktop, submenus are rendered as dropdown.
-On mobile, the **Navigation** only shows the top level menu items in a scrollable track, but the mobile menu is an unfolded list of all items if not specifically excluded with optional CSS classes.
+On mobile, the **Navigation** shows either the top level items in a scrollable track (overflow) or only the mobile menu button (collapse).
+You can set that in the **Customizer**.
+The mobile menu is an unfolded list of all items if not specifically excluded with optional CSS classes.

 * `not-in-mobile-menu`: As you can guess, this will hide the menu item in the mobile menu.
 However, submenu items will still be shown, so you can use this to hide superfluous dropdown parents.
 * `static-menu-item`: For menu items without link.
 Changes the cursor and cannot be selected by keyboard (subitems can).